FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation: : Evaluating Factual Precision of Long-form Text Generation

-\paragraph{Error rates are higher for facts mentioned later in the generation.} Figure~\ref{fig:benchmark-ablation} (bottom) reports factual precision over relative positions in a generation, e.g., 0--20\% indicates the first 20\% part of the generation.
+\paragraph{Error rates are higher for facts mentioned later in the generation.} Figure~\ref{fig:benchmark-ablation} (bottom) reports factual precision over relative positions in a generation.
 Across all LMs, the later part of the generation has significantly worse precision.
 This is likely because (a) information mentioned earlier is more frequently mentioned in the pretraining data (e.g., nationality, profession), and (b) error propagation affects the later part of the generation.

-This also implies that evaluating LMs solely based on short answers or short generations may not provide an adequate assessment of their factual precision, as it fails to account for errors that arise in later stages of generation.
+This also implies that evaluating LMs solely based on short answers may not provide an adequate assessment of their factual precision, as it fails to account for errors that arise in the later stages of generation.